Panopticon-AI-team/panopticon/docs/Gameplay/gameplay.rst

 - Plot Course: Travels in the direction of the course

-- Attack: open the weapons menu
+- Manual Attack: open the weapons menu

 - RTB: Returns to original base